Julgas123/FFA-Transition-Files/README.md

 # FFAG-Transition-Files
-This contains all of the programs to create and test FFAG cells and Transitions
+This contains all of the programs to create and test FFAG cells and Transitions:

+1)